Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Long-Held Poses: One of the most distinctive features of Yin Yoga is its long-held poses, typically ranging from 5 to 10 minutes.
 This extended duration is crucial for accessing the body’s more profound layers of connective tissues.

-• Focus on Connective Tissues: Yin Yoga targets the connective tissues, such as fascia, ligaments, and joints.
+• Focus on Connective Tissues: This yoga style targets the connective tissues, such as fascia, ligaments, and joints.
 This focus helps release tension and increase flexibility in these often neglected areas.

-• Breathing Patterns: In Yin Yoga, breathing is slow and mindful, emphasizing relaxed belly breathing.
+• Breathing Patterns: In this practice, breathing is slow and mindful, emphasizing relaxed belly breathing.
 This type of breathing enhances relaxation and aids in maintaining poses for more extended periods.

 • Distinction from Dynamic Yoga Styles: Unlike dynamic yoga styles emphasizing muscular activity and movement, Yin Yoga’s character is stillness and passivity.
 This distinction makes it a perfect complement to more active forms of yoga, offering a balanced approach to physical and mental well-being.